lgi-devs/lgi/README.md

 See examples in samples/ directory.
 Documentation is available in doc/ directory in markdown format.
-Process it with your favorite markdown processor if you want to read it in HTML.
+Process it with your favorite Markdown processor if you want to read it in HTML.

 ## History